 Step 1: Free Wood Floor Consultation

-Every wood floor installation starts with a free in-home design consultation.
-This is important because we want to make sure your hardwood floor is exactly what you want.
-We offer many different types of wood floors – different species, plank widths, stain colors, patterns, etc. Because there are so many choices when it comes to hardwood floors, we want to make sure you know all of your options so you can make an informed decision down to the smallest detail.
+You’ll notice our entire process starts with the most important thing – a free, in-home consultation.
+It’s important because we want to make sure we are on the same page with our customers to ensure that we deliver exactly what they want.
+Because there are so many choices when it comes to hardwood floors, we want to make sure you know all of your options so you can make an informed decision down to the smallest detail.

-Step 2: Wood Floor Preparation
+Step 2: Room Preparation

-Step 4: Hardwood Floor Installation
+Step 3: Hardwood Floor Installation

 This is the most disruptive part of the process.
 Expect some noise and traffic in your home as our crew installs the planks.
-Once the planks are in place, they are sanded for smoothness.
-There is no need to vacate the home because we use a dustless sanding method that contains the dust and whisks it outdoors to our truck-mounted container.
+We make sure the wood planks we are installing have been acclimated in our temperature controlled warehouse so they fit perfectly.

-Step 5: Staining and Finishing Your Hardwood Floors
+Step 4: Staining and Finishing Your Hardwood Floors

 Our wood floor installers are experts in the industry.
 In fact, we’ve won many local and even a national award for our wood floor designs and installations.
 For our installers, it’s not just a job, it’s an art form.

 If you’re thinking of installing hardwood floors in your Kansas City area home, call us for a free in-home consultation.
 We’ll help you choose the wood floor with the perfect color, style, and price range for you.
 Don’t wait.
 A beautiful new hardwood floor can be yours usually within a couple of weeks.
-Call us today at (816) 965-8655.
+Call us today at (816) 944-3150.